 The Metropolitan Sewer Subdistrict of Greenville County ("Metro") was created in 1969 by the General Assembly of the State of South Carolina.
-The purpose of Metro's creation was to provide sewer service to those established areas of Greenville County which, because of the population density, were in need of such service but did not lie within the boundaries of an existing special purpose district or municipality.
+The purpose of Metro's creation was to provide sewer collection service within the boundary area of Renewable Water Resources (ReWa) to those established areas of Greenville County which, because of the population density, were in need of such service but did not lie within the boundaries of an existing special purpose district or municipality.